 This is one of the commonest native willows found in North America, including our property.
 It is also native as far west as California and Alaska (see map below), and even across the Bering Straits into Russia and Siberia.
 Called the Diamond Willow because of the attractive diamond pattern on the bark of mature tree, and the Beaked Willow because of the shape of the female seed capsule.
 The foliage and habit are quite diverse over such a large area.
-It produces masses of catkins a little later than other early flowering native willows on my property such as S. discolor, S. petiolaris and S. eriocephala.
+It produces masses of catkins a little later than other early flowering native willows on our property such as Salix discolor, Salix petiolaris and Salix eriocephala.
 It tolerates a wide range of soils (including swampy) and flowers best in full sun.
 As with all trees, do not plant near drainage pipes/septic systems.
 Hardy to Zone 2 (one of the hardiest willows we offer).

 USES: large ornamental shrub or small tree (some of mine are 25ft tall), but can be coppiced every 2 years to produce lots of young stems for basketry.
 It makes a fine specimen plant and if lower twigs are removed as it grows, the diamond pattern of the bark will be more noticeable.

 This multi-trunk specimen is over 20ft tall and almost as wide.